SignPath/website/docs/documentation/origin-verification.md

 ## Azure DevOps

+Contact support@signpath.io for our Azure DevOps connector with origin verification support.

+## GitHub Actions

-Contact support@signpath.io for a preview version of our Azure DevOps connector with origin verification support.
+Contact support@signpath.io for a preview version of our GitHub Actions connector with origin verification support.